|

 PX3 PRIX DE LA PHOTOGRAPHIE PARIS

-PARIS, FRANCE PRIX DE LA PHOTOGRAPHIE PARIS (PX3) ANNOUNCES WINNERS OF PX3 2010 COMPETITION.
+PRIX DE LA PHOTOGRAPHIE PARIS (PX3) ANNOUNCES WINNERS OF PX3 2010 COMPETITION.

 Andrea Paolini Merlo was Awarded: